Contact us: |

 3. Will I get any benefits from healthcare reform?

 The most important benefit is that no one who applies for health insurance can be denied because of a pre-existing condition, and no one can have their health insurance taken away from them because they get sick.
-Also, people who can't afford health insurance may be eligible for subsidies.

 Return to Top of Page